 Contest winners will receive cash awards between $350 and $2,000, and will be announced in a public ceremony on May 15, 2016.

 Click here for complete contest requirements and guidelines.

 Entries will be accepted by electronic submission only.
-To access the entry form, click here.

-For additional information, please contact firstname.lastname@example.org, or call 847.967.4842.
+For more information, email firstname.lastname@example.org, or call 847.967.4842.